Site History and Significance

 The Mosul Cultural Museum Rehabilitation Project

 The museum is being brought back to life through a unique international partnership between the Iraqi State Board of Antiquities and Heritage (SBAH), the Musée du Louvre, the Smithsonian Institution, World Monuments Fund (WMF), and the International alliance for the protection of heritage in conflict areas (ALIPH).
-Since 2018, the founding members of this consortium have been training and equipping the Mosul Cultural Museum team to prepare for the full-scale rehabilitation of the Museum and its collection, and in 2020, WMF joined to take on the building's restoration.
+Since 2018, the founding members have been training and equipping the Mosul Cultural Museum team to prepare for the full-scale rehabilitation of the Museum and its collection, and in 2020, WMF joined the consortium to take on the building's restoration.
 The restoration and rehabilitation program will enable the museum to be returned to the citizens of Mosul as quickly as possible, allowing this important cultural landmark to showcase Iraq's rich culture once again.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.